Best practices for reliability

 Use constraints and data expectations

-Delta tables support standard SQL constraint management clauses that ensure that the quality and integrity of data added to a table are automatically verified.
+Delta tables support standard SQL constraint management clauses that ensure that the quality and integrity of data added to a table is automatically checked.
 When a constraint is violated, Delta Lake throws an InvariantViolationException error to signal that the new data can’t be added.
 See Constraints on Databricks.

-To further improve this handling, Delta Live Tables supports Expectations: Expectations define data quality constraints on the contents of a data set.
-An expectation consists of a description, an invariant, and an action to take when a record fails the invariant.
-Expectations to queries use Python decorators or SQL constraint clauses.
+To further improve this handling, Delta Live Tables supports expectations: Expectations define data quality constraints on the contents of a data set.
+An expectation consists of a description, an invariant, and an action to be taken if a record violates the invariant.
+Expectations on queries use Python decorators or SQL constraint clauses.
 See Manage data quality with Delta Live Tables.

 Take a data-centric approach to machine learning